Bilal Powell: 2018 season

 Powell started the first seven games of the season, recording 343 rushing yards with no touchdowns along with 11 receptions for 110 yards and one touchdown.
 He suffered a neck injury in Week 7 and was placed on injured reserve on October 24, 2018.

 2019 season

 On June 7, 2019, Powell re-signed with the Jets.
 In the 2019 season, Powell appeared in 13 games, of which he started one, and recorded 59 carries for 229 rushing yards.
 In November 2019, Powell was the longest-tenured active member of the New York Jets.

 Powell became a free agent in 2020; he expressed a desire to stay with the team through the end of his NFL career.
 He left the Jets with a career total of 3,675 rushing yards with 15 touchdowns, the eighth most rushing yards in team history.

 After being unsigned in 2020 and 2021, Powell signed a one-day contract on April 26, 2022, to retire with the Jets.

 NFL career statistics

 Personal life

 Powell is a Christian.
-Powell is married and has two children.
+Powell is married and has three children.

+Powell currently is an assistant football coach at St. Xavier High School in Louisville, KY.